kubernetes/enhancements/keps/sig-apps/4650-stateful-set-update-claim-template/README.md

   * modifying Volume AttributesClass used by the claim( `spec.volumeClaimTemplates.spec.volumeAttributesClassName`)
   * modifying VolumeClaim template's labels (`spec.volumeClaimTemplates.metadata.labels`)
   * modifying VolumeClaim template's annotations (`spec.volumeClaimTemplates.metadata.annotations`)
-* Add `.spec.volumeClaimUpdatePolicy` allowing users to decide how the volume claim will be updated: in-place or on PVC deletion.
+* Add `.spec.volumeClaimUpdateStrategy` allowing users to decide how the volume claim will be updated: in-place or on PVC deletion.

 ### Non-Goals